Uniformly distributed sequences generated by a greedy minimization of the $L_2$ discrepancy: Definitions and background

+Now we give the necessary definitions and state results which are important in the context of the paper.

-For a uniformly distributed sequence the number $A_N(B,\cS)$ of points among the first $N$ elements which lie in $B$ should be close to the Lebesgue measure $\lambda(B)$ of $B$, multiplied with the total number of points.
+We consider an infinite sequence $\cS=\{\bsx_1,\bsx_2,\bsx_3,\dots\}$ of points in the $d$-dimensional unit cube.
+Let $B$ be a measurable subset of $[0,1]^d$.
+For a uniformly distributed sequence the number of points among the first $N$ elements of $\cS$ which lie in $B$ should be close to the Lebesgue measure $|B|$ of $B$, multiplied with the total number of points.
 This motivates the definition of the local discrepancy of the first $N$ elements of $\cS$ with respect to $B$ by